xEmmaMcHughx/demonstration-example/README.md

 # Student Recipe Book

-This repository will help students understand the following concepts:
+This repository helps students understand the following concepts:
 * How GitHub is used for mangaing information development
 * What is modular documentation / why is it used
 * How is Asciidoc employed in documentation / how is it rendered